stressboi/TA-pcsverchecker/README.md

 Simple Splunk UF scanning script to harvest versions of Pulse Secure Connect appliances via curl.
 Refer to https://kb.pulsesecure.net/articles/Pulse_Security_Advisories/SA44784/.

+History:

+0.1: initial release
+0.2: moved the input file of appliances to a lookup, thank you mnatkin@splunk.com!

-This scripted input iterates through a local file of IP addresses (ips.txt) and sequentially pulls down the version information from each encountered Pulse Secure Connect appliance via curl.
-Please only include IP addresses of PCS appliances in the ip list.
+This scripted input iterates through a local lookup of IP addresses (appliance_ips.csv) and sequentially pulls down the version information from each encountered Pulse Secure Connect appliance via curl.
+Please only include IP addresses of PCS appliances in the lookup.

 This can be used on any Splunk Universal Forwarder running on a Linux server or endpoint.